 Before:

-• Every transaction required manual coordination
+- Every transaction required manual cross-checking across channels

-• Inventory availability was always slightly behind reality
+- Inventory availability was always slightly behind reality

-• Multiple spreadsheet versions created version conflict risk
+- Multiple spreadsheet versions created version-conflict risk

-• New staff faced a steep learning curve to become useful
+- New staff faced a steep learning curve to become useful

-• Data entry errors were inevitable and hard to catch
+- Data entry errors were inevitable and hard to catch

 After:

-• Inventory syncs automatically from WholeCell
+- Inventory syncs automatically from WholeCell every hour

-• Customers purchase independently through the platform
+- Customers purchase independently through one platform

-• Staff use a structured dashboard instead of fragile spreadsheets
+- Staff use a structured dashboard instead of fragile spreadsheets

-• The system documents itself as it's used
+- The system documents itself as it's used

 The "one person who knows the spreadsheet" problem is gone.
 Not improved.
 Gone.